DioxusLabs/dioxus/docs/guide/src/README.md

 Dioxus has not reached a stable release yet.

 Web: Since the web is a fairly mature platform, we expect there to be very little API churn for web-based features.

+Desktop: APIs will likely be in flux as we figure out better patterns than our ElectronJS counterpart.

+SSR: We don't expect the SSR API to change drastically in the future.